Grades assigned in all graded courses at the School of Law are recorded according to the following system:

 Should I choose to use the honors-pass-fail option?

-It is strongly recommended that students do not exercise the honors-pass-fail option during the last semester of study, as the result may adversely affect one's graduation, the final grade-point average, or the award of honors.
+It is strongly recommended that students do not exercise the honors-pass-fail option during the last semester of study, as a failing grade ("C-" or below) may adversely affect one's graduation, the final grade-point average, or the award of honors.

-Select skills courses at the School of Law are graded only on a system of Honors-Pass-Fail.
+Select courses at the School of Law are graded only on a system of Honors-Pass-Fail.
 These courses are not covered by the limitation on the number of Honors-Pass-Fail courses set out above nor are they subject to election by the student.
-The classes in this category are:
+Some classes in this category are:

 Note To Students: New GPA is an estimate and may off by .001